olvaffe/olv-notes/kernel/config.md

 ## Tips

 - Unable to boot?
+  - must built-in for initramfs
-  - Built-in script (#!) support for init scripts
+    - script (#!) support for init scripts
-  - Built-in devtmpfs and unix socket support for udev
+    - devtmpfs and unix socket support for udev
+  - to debug
-  - Built-in graphics driver to see console
+    - Built-in EFI framebuffer to see console
     - Built-in keyboard driver to interact
     - Built-in scsi/ata/fs drivers to mount